-The main courses are hearty dishes are non-meat balls on a Spanish sauce, chickpea and cauliflower pie with carrot cream and cauliflower au gratin, citrus-flavoured cutlet of smoked tofu with orange jam, fried chicory and marinated avocado and tempeh in a red lentils sambar with pumpkin and tamarind sauce.
+The main courses of Nativa are hearty dishes and include non-meat balls on a Spanish sauce, chickpea and cauliflower pie with carrot cream and cauliflower au gratin, citrus-flavored cutlet of smoked tofu with orange jam, fried chicory and marinated avocado and tempeh in a red lentils sambar with pumpkin and tamarind sauce.

 Their cooking and serving style reminds me of macrobiotic cuisine.
 Apart from ordering a single dish, you can order what they call “poké” instead, which is a sort of Buddha bowl that includes all macronutrients a meal should have, so carbs, proteins, seeds, cooked veggies, raw salad and dressing.
 This is a full meal and costs 13€.